dtaht/rabeld/rabel.md

 down the problems when a covering route is a generated entity between two DV nodes.

+Going further, it might be possible to require that all p2p routes have a "responsible router" with a covering /64 that would be exported by default elsewhere instead.

 ## Reducing the kernel RIB size especially for p2p routes.

 While individual babel instances can be configured to not export